PlutoZhang/Zowe-docs/topics/atlas-install.md

 Installing Atlas involves obtaining the Atlas Archive, running the install script, and configuring files.

-Before installing Atlas, ensure that your environment meets the [system requirements](planinstall.md).
+Before installing Atlas, ensure that your environment meets the [prerequisites for Atlas](topics/atlas-prereqs.md).

 To install Atlas, complete the following steps:
 1. Download the Atlas archive from the [IBM® Mainframe Developer Center](https://developer.ibm.com/mainframe/).
-The archive is about 200 MB.
 2. Extract the archive on your workstation and transfer the following files to z/OS® System:

     -   The Atlas PAX archive that contains Liberty Profile binaries and the Atlas application.